 There has been a lack of action in the building of such suitable housing, as highlighted in the report, and this has left many elderly and disabled UK residents in a situation that lacks dignity and comfort.

-With the number of bathrooms too small to accommodate a wheelchair at an alarming figure, it puts the number of properties able to house walk in shower designs also at an abysmally low percentage.
+With the number of bathrooms too small to accommodate a wheelchair at an alarming figure, it puts the number of properties able to house walk in shower and bath designs also at an abysmally low percentage.
 Pelham hopes that the report will encourage political parties to make a pledge to improve the number of houses suitable for mobility-restricted residents.

 Image Credit: jimmy brown (flickr.com)